-Langtang is a region in the Himalayas of Nepal to the north of the Kathmandu Valley and bordering Tibet.
-The Langtang National Park is located in the area.
-About 4,500 people live inside the park, and many more depend on it for timber and firewood.
-The majority of the residents are Tamang.
+Langtang is a region in the Himalayas of Nepal located to the north of the Kathmandu Valley and bordering Tibet.
+The Langtang National Park is situated in this area, home to around 4,500 people who live inside the park and many more who depend on it for timber and firewood.
+The majority of the residents are Tamang ethnic group.

-The park contains a wide variety of climatic zones, from subtropical to alpine.
-Approximately 25% of the park is forested.
-Trees include the deciduous oak and maple, evergreens like pine, and various types of rhododendron.
-Animal life includes the Himalayan black bear, the goat-like Himalayan tahr, rhesus monkeys and red pandas.
-There are also stories of Yeti sightings.
+The park boasts a wide variety of climatic zones, from subtropical to alpine, and around 25% of the park is covered in forest.
+The forest consists of deciduous oak and maple, evergreens like pine, and various types of rhododendrons.
+The park is also home to a diverse range of wildlife, including the Himalayan black bear, the Himalayan tahr, rhesus monkeys and red pandas.
+There are also stories of Yeti sightings in the area.

-The park contains the Gosainkunda lakes, sacred to Hindus.
-Pilgrimages are made there in August.
-Another spiritual site is the Buddhist monastery Kyanjin Gompa.
+The park also holds spiritual significance as it contains the Gosainkunda lakes, which are sacred to Hindus, and is a destination for pilgrimage in August.
+Another spiritual site in the park is the Buddhist monastery Kyanjin Gompa.

 Popular activities for tourists in the park include trekking, climbing and white-water rafting.
 However, the village of Langtang was completely destroyed by a massive avalanche and earthquake in April 2015, causing an estimated 310 deaths, including 176 Langtang residents